muskeg/short-url/README.md

 Webhooks | Webhooks are used to trigger jobs on the Jenkins server.
 Jenkins | A declarative pipeline controls the build of the app images but also the provisioning of the infrastructure Docker Registry | A private docker registry is used to store built images.
 A public registry could be used but the private registry lets us keep production applications private.
 The pipeline could be modified to push dev images or another "community" branch to a public registry.
 Terraform | Terraform is used to provision the Kubernetes clusters.
-My initial plan was to use Ansible to configure Kubernetes nodes and join them into clusters.
-In the end, the choice of Terraform was mostly to take advantage of the different providers, allowing us to create conditional deployment steps specifying the environment where to build the application's infrastructure from scratch.
-Effectively removing the need to initially deploy "vanilla" nodes on which apply an Ansible role.
+My initial plan was to use Ansible to configure pre-existing VMs and turn them into nodes of a custom cluster.
+In the end, the choice of Terraform was mostly to take advantage of the different providers and modules, allowing for a more unified strategy in case we end up wanting to shift between traditional VMs or VMware's Tanzu or any Cloud vendor's solution like GKE.
 Kubernetes clusters | Since we need an easily scalable, reliable and geo-distributed infrastructure to run Docker apps, Kubernetes seemed the most obvious choice.
 The clusters rely on a federated NGINX ingress controller to load-balance and route traffic to the most appropriate nodes.
 The primary cluster, holding the primary Redis database service is located in eastern North-America as the first (and currently only) subset of users and operators are located in this region.
 Replicas are deployed to others nodes globally as the application needs to scale up and down.

 ## Disaster Recovery